B. Venkateshwarlu: Telugu Cinema Vythalikulu

 Telugu Cinema Vythalikulu, (English: The Legends of Telugu Cinema) is a research book on personalities in Telugu Film Industry.
 It includes directors, actors, artists, producers, and technicians and was published in 2002.
 The book is one of the major studies of Telugu Film Industry and film personalities between 1908 and 2002.
 Telugu Cinema Vythalikulu was published by Next Step Publications & Entertainments, Hyderabad and marketed by Vishalandra Publishing House, Prajashakti Publishing House and Navodaya Publishing House.
 First published in 2002, it covered 142 film personalities from Telugu Cinema in Silent Era (1908–1930), Early Tollywood, (1931–1940), Golden Era, (1941–1975), Commercial Culture in Telugu Cinema (1976–2002) and The Modern Era.
 Telugu Cinema Vythalikulu was selected for the Nandi Awards by the government of Andhra Pradesh.

 Chilkur Kshetra Charitra

 Chilukuru Kshetra Charitra is a historical and research book on the Chilkur Balaji Temple written by Bulemoni Venkateshwarlu in 2005.
 It was released by Nextstep Publications & Entertainments.
 It is a book on the history of Chilkur Temple.
 The book has details about the stone inscriptions, its translations and historical evidences.

 Telugu Cinema Aanimutyaalu

-Telugu Cinema Aanimutyaalu is a research book on the most popular films from Telugu Film Industry, India.
-For this book writer Bulemoni Venkateshwarlu has undertaken research on Telugu Films, as well as the Telugu Film industry.
+Telugu Cinema Aanimutyaalu is a research book on the most popular films from the Telugu Film Industry, India.
+For this book, writer Bulemoni Venkateshwarlu has undertaken research on Telugu Films, as well as the Telugu Film industry.

+Nenu Bratike Unnanu

+Venkateshwarlu Bulemoni has authored a poetry collection titled Nenu Bratike Unnanu, centered on positive thinking, and it is set for release in 2026.